Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 A2A provides a standardized way for AI agents to communicate and collaborate across different platforms and frameworks through a structured process, regardless of their underlying technologies.
-Agents can advertise their capabilities using an 'Agent Card' in JSON format, or send messages to communicate context, replies, artifacts, or user instructions, which make it easier to build AI applications that can interact with heterogeneous AI ecosystems in specific domain.
+Agents can advertise their capabilities using an 'Agent Card' in JSON format, or send messages to communicate context, replies, artifacts, or user instructions, which make it easier to build AI applications that can interact with heterogeneous AI ecosystems in specific domains.

-With significant adoption of AI Agents across the Internet,Agent to Agent Communication protocol may become the foundation for the next wave of Internet communication technologies across domains {{?I-D.rosenberg-ai-protocols}}.
+With significant adoption of AI Agents across the Internet, Agent to Agent Communication protocol may become the foundation for the next wave of Internet communication technologies across domains {{?I-D.rosenberg-ai-protocols}}.
 The application of A2A in the network management field is meant to develop various rich AI driven network applications, realize intent based networks management automation in the multi-vendor heterogeneous network environment.
 By establishing standard interfaces for dynamic Capability Discovery, intelligent message routing, heterogeneous
-AI ecosystems interaction,cross-platform collaboration, A2A enables AI Agents to:
+AI ecosystems interaction, cross-platform collaboration, A2A enables AI Agents to:

 o Understand contextual nuances